 Every young person is encouraged to speak to whomever they feel comfortable talking to whether that is their link worker, tutor, a school counsellor or therapist, or in fact any adults employed by the school.

-The School Forum meets at least once every half term to discuss any ideas, issues or concerns and look at ways to help the school move forward.
+The School Council meets at least once every half term to discuss any ideas, issues or concerns and look at ways to help the school move forward.
 The Forum has a representative from each House group, a school counsellor, the catering manager and a range of managers from across the school.

 Young people have their views sought formally in a yearly school questionnaire and also for their annual review of their EHC Plan.
 Parents and carers also complete a questionnaire once a year, but we encourage people to provide feedback to us at any point they might wish to.